-Examples of Falling Action from Literature
+Examples of Falling Action in Literature

-In Maupassant’s story, “The Necklace”, the rising action happens when Mathilda Loisel and her husband get invitation to a fancy ball.
+In Maupassant’s story, The Necklace, the rising action happens when Mathilda Loisel and her husband get invited to a fancy ball.
 She then borrows a beautiful necklace from Madame Forestier, her friend.
 The story reaches its climax when Mathilda sees herself in full glory and realizes that she is not having it anymore.
 The falling action takes place when this couple is forced to live a poor life to pay the debt of the fake necklace they borrowed earlier.

-Another good example is in the famous story of Poe, “The Cask of Amontillado.”
+Another good example is in the famous story of Poe, The Cask of Amontillado.
 Following his wicked plan, Montresor invites Fortunato to his vault to taste the rare flavor of Amontillado, a type of wine.
 He makes a plan to keep Fortunato inebriated, ensuring that his glass remains full.
 When Fortunato starts coughing, Montresor asks him if he wants to go back, but intoxicated Fortunato insists on tasting more.

-The falling action of “Romeo and Juliet” begins following rising action and climax which is reached when the lovers are killed.
+The falling action of Romeo and Juliet begins following rising action and climax, which is reached when the lovers are killed.
 Then the parents and Prince discover the bodies of two lovers, and they agree to put aside their animosity in the best interest of peace.